telerik/maui-docs/controls/datapager/getting-started.md

 ## Add Source

-To visualize the pages you need to bind a collection to the `Source` property of the DataPager control.
+To visualize the pages, bind a collection to the `Source` property of the DataPager control.

 **1.** Define the DataPager in XAML or C#: